Born-again BlackBerry: Canadian icon hopes to ride trucks to growth

 The Radar boxes can send alerts when a trailer door is opened, its internal temperature goes beyond a set range, has been emptied or travels through a specific geography, features which Chennakeshu said are attractive for tightly-regulated movers including pharmaceutical companies.

-Raymond James analyst Steven Li forecasts that 8 million trailers will be equipped with Radar by fiscal 2020, generating annual revenue of $80 million.
+Raymond James analyst Steven Li forecasts that Radar could generate annual revenue of $80 million by fiscal 2020, assuming that BlackBerry garners 10 percent of an addressable market of 8 million trailers.

 Macquarie analyst Gus Papageorgiou is even more bullish, saying combined hardware sales and subscription fees could hit $540 million in fiscal 2020.